BGDlab/gamlssTools/README.md

 ### Extracting Information

-The other auxilliary functions in this package are mostly intended to interact with gamlss model objects.
+The other auxiliary functions in this package are mostly intended to interact with gamlss model objects.
 Some hilights include:

 - `get_coeff()`: returns beta coefficient for a specific covariate in a gamlss model
 - `list_predictors()`: lists all covariates in any moment of a gamlss model